MakerXStudio/graphql-core/README.md

    ```

+1. For authorisation, clients can include a connection parameter named `authorization` or `Authorization` using the HTTP header format `Bearer <token>`.
+Note: [Apollo Sandbox](https://studio.apollographql.com/sandbox/explorer) will include an `Authorization` connection parameter when you specify an HTTP `Authorization` header via the UI.

 ## Testing

 The testing submodule exports utility functions for easily constructing ApolloClient instances for integration testing on NodeJS.
 The `errorPolicy` is set to `all` so that returned errors can be checked.